movementkitchen/website/src/blog/back-pain-exercise/index.md

 ![back pain after exercise](LBPexercise.jpg)

-After I had my two children, around 1.5 year apart, my lower back and the left hip would hurt after most exercises.
+After I had my two children, around 1.5 years apart, my lower back and the left hip would hurt after most exercises.
 I couldn’t do lunges, or yoga warriors or sun salutations.
 Hardly anything in a pilates class either.
 For years after my babies were born, I practised only pregnancy and postpartum exercise scared to try anything more challenging.

 And then, during my Master’s programme, I had a chance to measure my joint angles and muscular forces in the lab with a 12-infrared-camera motion capture system and discovered that my body didn’t know how to stabilise my pelvis.